gavinlyonsrepo/RpiMotorLib/extra/Documentation/Nema11MX150X.md

 | Motor A | Output 1 for channels A| One of the two outputs to connect the motor coil 1|
 | Motor B | Output 2 for channels B| One of the two outputs to connect the motor coil 2 |

-HW Connection (for stepper motor) for the test file(see software section below) are as follows, (you can pick any GPIO pin you want).
+HW Connection (for stepper motor) for the example file(see software section below) are as follows, (you can pick any GPIO pin you want).

 1. '+' to motor PSU (2-10 volts) tested at 5
-2. '-' to GND connect all GND's to a common rail together with PSU and RPI
+2. '-' to GND (connect all GND's to a common rail together with PSU and RPI)
 3. IN1 = 20 GPIO
 4. IN2 = 21 GPIO
 5. IN3 = 19 GPIO
 6. IN4 = 26 GPIO
-7. Motor B Coil Number 1 Stepper motor  black wire A(Nema 11)
+7. Motor A 1 (next to resistor TR) Coil 1 Stepper motor green wire C(Nema 11)
-8. Motor B Coil Number 1 Stepper motor  green wire C(Nema 11)
+8. Motor A 2 Coil 1 Stepper motor black wire A(Nema 11)
-9. Motor A Coil Number 2 Stepper motor  red wire B(Nema 11)
+9. Motor B 1 Coil 2 Stepper motor blue wire D(Nema 11)
-10. Motor A Coil Number 2 Stepper motor  blue wire D(Nema 11)
+10. Motor B 2 (edge of board BR) Coil 2 Stepper motor red wire B(Nema 11)

 Now the stepper motor , This library was tested